sanyaade-teachings/cloud-connection/README.md

 	...
-	//Listen for callbacks from the cloud connection plugin CloudConnectionCallbackManager::OnAuthActionStarted += this;
+	//Listen for callbacks from the cloud connection plugin CloudConnection::Callbacks.OnAuthActionStarted += this;
-	CloudConnectionCallbackManager::OnAuthActionFinished += this;
+	CloudConnection::Callbacks.OnAuthActionFinished += this;
-	CloudConnectionCallbackManager::OnPlayerDataFetched += this;
+	CloudConnection::Callbacks.OnPlayerDataFetched += this;
-	CloudConnectionCallbackManager::OnAchievementFetched += this;
+	CloudConnection::Callbacks.OnAchievementFetched += this;
 	...
 ```